syuan100/eth2-pi-cluster/readme.md

 ## Ansible playbook setup

-- Edit the `hosts.ini` file.
+- In the repository, edit the `hosts.ini` file.
 You will need an IP for one main "master" Pi node and the rest will be "worker" node Pis

   ```
   [master]